-(ii) Liquidity risk (Cont'd)The following table and the undiscounted cash f
+(ii) Liquidity risk (Cont'd)

 The following table analyses the remaining contractual maturity for financial liabilities.
 The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Group and the Company can be required to pay.